hpi-swa-teaching/TogglClient/packages/TogglClient-Core.package/TogglTimeEntry.class/README.md

-Represents a time tracking entry in toggl.
+Represents a time tracking entry in toggl